SamiaDT/CodePathTask2/Email templates/Reply to Applicant who Doesn't Know the Next Steps.md

 Thank you for your interest in our Android University course!

-In response with your query about the next steps for your pre-work and the class schedule, kindly read on the details below.
+In response with your queries about the next steps for your pre-work and the class schedule, kindly read on the details below.

 The pre-work incorporates a few steps:
 1. Setup your Android environment.